CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 10. Find minimum difference between 2 numbers in an array of size `n`
 11. Find a pair of numbers that add up to a `target`.
 12. Sort binary array
+13. Find equilibrium index of an array (two pointers)

 # MATRIX
 30.